 Another way to find winning consumer discretionary stocks is to go with companies that have cornered the market.
 Amazon, McDonald's, and Booking Holdings are all examples of companies that have gained dominant market shares in their respective industries.

-President Trump's tariffs made mid-2025 a turbulent time for consumer discretionary companies.
+Trump's tariffs, although currently under legal challenge, have made 2025 a turbulent time for consumer discretionary companies.
 Economic uncertainty and higher prices can both lead to lower discretionary spending, and some of the companies on this list are based in China or sell Chinese products.
-There are sound investments in this sector, but investors might want to be prepared for more volatility than usual.
+There are sound investments in this sector, but investors may want to be prepared for more volatility than usual.